Director, Theater Arts at Caltech

 Associate Artistic Director, MACH 33: The Festival of New Science-Driven Plays

-Arden co-founded Caltech's MACH 33: The Festival of New Science-Driven Plays in 2013, and currently serves as the Associate Artistic Director of that program.
-She is also an Instructor in Theater at the New York Film Academy-LA; and a Theater and English teacher at the Sequoyah High School in Pasadena.
-She is also a member of Caltech Playreaders and the Theatre 100 Collective.
+Arden co-founded Caltech's MACH 33: The Caltech / Pasadena Playhouse Festival of New Science-Driven Plays in 2013, and currently serves as the Associate Artistic Director of that program.
+She is also a Theater and English teacher at the Sequoyah High School in Pasadena.
+She is a member of Caltech Playreaders and the Theatre 100 Collective.
 She received her PhD in Theater and Performance Studies at Stanford University, and MAs in Theater Arts and Literature from Villanova University.

 Shirley joined the staff at Caltech in 1970 as an assistant in the Public Affairs Room, now part of the campus library.
 She directed her first theatrical show at the Institute — Kiss Me Kate — in 1974.
 In the years that followed, she helped produce many more plays, ultimately creating TACIT in the mid-1980s to provide students a formal theater program.